alpha-hack-program/ai-studio-rhoai/README.md

 # Sagemaker to RHOAI Fraud Detection

-This tutorial is based on: <https://rh-aiservices-bu.github.io/fraud-detection/> but instead of doing all the tasks in Red Hat OpenShift AI it tries to mmimic the scnerio where a Data Scientists develops a model in an AI Studio (like the ones  AWS, IBM, Google or Azure offer) and then deploys it in OpenShift AI.
+This tutorial is based on: <https://rh-aiservices-bu.github.io/fraud-detection/> but instead of doing all the tasks in Red Hat OpenShift AI it tries to mmimic the scnerio where a Data Scientists develops a model in an AI Studio (like the ones  AWS, IBM, Google or Azure offer) and then deploys it in Red Hat OpenShift AI.

 There are some differences though: